Apollo Pain Management

 Symptoms experienced with sacroiliac joint dysfunction can include:

 - Pain that spreads to the hips, buttocks, and/or groin.
 One of the most common areas to feel SI joint pain is in the buttocks and upper back or side of the thigh.
-Pain is typically felt only on one side, but may be felt on both sides.

 How is Sacroiliac Joint pain treated?